 The most common type of prayer—the one we see most often, and probably the type taken the least seriously—is the prayer before meals.
 We call it “grace.”
 Not to be confused with

-Nope, not said out of gratitude.
+Nope, it’s not said out of gratitude.
 Nor love.
 Nor devotion.
 Nor even as a reminder of these things.
 We say grace because if we didn’t say grace, Grandma would slap the food out of our hands and say, “You didn’t say grace!”
-We say grace because Dad would take his seat at the table, fold his hands like you do for prayer, and give us kids dirty looks until we stopped eating, noticed what he was doing, and mimicked his behavior.
+We say grace because Dad would take his seat at the table, fold his hands like you’d do for prayer, and give us kids dirty looks until we stopped eating, noticed what he was doing, and mimicked his behavior.
 We say grace because it’s how people wait for everyone to be ready before the meal starts.
-God has nothing to do with it—beyond a minor acknowledgment.
+Beyond a minor acknowledgment, God has nothing to do with it.

-You notice in these scenarios, it’s because Grandma or Dad wanted to say grace.
-Not because anybody else did.
-Or even cared.
-It’s enforced religion: Everybody’s gotta participate in their spiritual practice, not to grow our own relationships with God, but because our parents felt it wasn’t proper to eat before a ritual prayer.
-It’s a formality.
+Y’notice in these scenarios, it’s because Grandma or Dad insisted upon saying grace.
+Not because anybody else did, or thought to, or even cared.
+It’s enforced religion: Everybody’s gotta participate in Grandma or Dad’s spiritual practice, which might be a valid part of their relationships with God, but not ours.
+And probably wasn’t even a valid part: They did it because they were likewise raised to do it.
+They felt it wasn’t proper to eat before a ritual prayer.
+So it’s just a formality.

-And in some cases, it’s a superstition: If you don’t bless the food, it’s not blessed.
+And in many cases it’s a superstition: If you don’t bless the food, it’s not blessed;

 - Good bread, good meat.